ntwalibas/unitary-proposal/README.md

 ## Objective in creating the language

-While SDKs are certainly useful is the own right in offering an interface where no language are available, having a fully-featured language that directly targets the stack of interest is most certainly preferable since it offers a clear syntax, predictable semantics that are made visible by the syntax and enforced by the compiler (e.g. in Avalon, a variable containing qubits cannot be an rval to an assignment expression in keeping with the no-cloning theorem).
+While SDKs are certainly useful is their own right in offering an interface where no languages are available, having a fully-featured language that directly targets the stack of interest is most certainly preferable since it offers a clear syntax, predictable semantics that are made visible by the syntax and enforced by the compiler (e.g. in Avalon, a variable containing qubits cannot be an r-value to an assignment expression in keeping with the no-cloning theorem).

 And the most important aspect of preferring a fully featured programming language over an SDK is the ease of learning for users already familiar with similar languages.
 And that is the primary objective of Avalon: **make quantum computers programming available to the regular developer**.